Repricer on Amazon: According to a study, these are the most successful methods for winning the Buy Box.

 Summary of the Study Results

-• The seller who wins the Buy Box remains consistent for 31% of the bestseller items.
+• The seller who wins the Buy Box remains consistent for 31% of the bestselling items.
 For the rest of the offerings on Amazon, the Buy Box winners and their prices are very dynamic.
 Some products undergo several hundred price adjustments per day.

 • The most commonly used pricing strategies are: the lowest or the second-lowest price compared to Amazon.

 • The Role of Amazon as a Seller: Amazon continues to dominate the market on its own platform, offering around 75% of all bestselling products during the observation period.
 When competing with “non-repricer sellers,” the online giant occupies the top positions in 96% of cases.
-However, when the Buy Box for certain items is held by “repricer sellers,” Amazon appears in the top 5 sellers in 88% of cases.
+However, when the Buy Box for certain items is occupied by “repricer sellers,” Amazon appears in the top 5 sellers in 88% of cases.

 Conclusion

 Dynamic repricers are often more profitable – rules can contradict each other and often lead to prices being adjusted only downward.
-In dynamic pricing, the rules are determined and adjusted by the repricer itself, depending on the market situation.
+In dynamic pricing, the rules are determined and adjusted by the repricer itself – depending on the market situation.

 *Source: Chen, L., Mislove, A., & Wilson, C. (2016).
 An Empirical Analysis of Algorithmic Pricing on Amazon Marketplace.
 Proceedings of the 25th International Conference on World Wide Web.